 The District Health Authority has urged the people to ensure proper oral, internal and external hygiene to keep diseases at bay.

-He asked the diabetic patients to take special care of their feet and always keep their feet dry and clean.
+She also cautioned the people to avoid walking in dirty water during the rainy season, adding this may lead to numerous fungal infections, which affect toes and nails.
+The CEO asked the diabetic patients to take special care of their feet and always keep them dry and clean.